rashaddd777/house-prices-project/final_report.md

 ## 7. Repository & Contact

-The complete project—including all code, notebooks, and this report—is available on [GitHub](https://github.com/YourUsername/house-prices-project).

-For any questions or further details, please contact me at [your.email@example.com].
+For any questions or further details, please contact me at rkerimov17619@ada.edu.az.